End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Fisher Vector Encoding (FVE) of Part Features

-These gradients, also called Fisher scores, describe how parameters contribute to the process of generating a particular sample.
-In a similar way, the Fisher scores for component $k$ of the GMM with parameters $\theta_k=(\vec{\mu}_k,\vec{\sigma}_k)$ are:
+Following Jaakola and Haussler~\cite{jaakkola1999exploiting}, and Perronnin \etal~\cite{perronnin2007fisher,Perronnin10:ITF}, the FVE is derived by considering the gradients of the log-likelihood with respect to the GMM parameters $\Theta$ and assuming independence of the part features: $\mathcal{F}_\Theta(\mathcal{C})=\sum_{n,t=1}^{N,T}\nabla_{\Theta}\log p(\vec{x}_{n,t}|\Theta)$.
+These gradients, also called Fisher scores, describe how parameters contribute to the process of generating a particular feature.
+We use the approximated normalized Fisher scores introduced by \cite{perronnin2007fisher,Perronnin10:ITF}:

-where $d\in\{1,\ldots,D\}$ denotes the corresponding dimension of the feature vectors $\vec{x}_n$, mean vectors $\vec{\mu}_k$, and standard deviation vectors $\vec{\sigma}_k$.
-We use the approximated normalized Fisher scores introduced by~\cite{perronnin2007fisher,Perronnin10:ITF}, which leads to the following formulas for the individual components of the FVE: